 A guide is supposed to be provided within the Prefecture and is available in several languages (the 2011 Asylum Seekers Guide was available in French, Albanian, English, Arabic, Armenian, Bengali, Chinese, Haitian, Creole, Spanish, Georgian, Lingala, Mongol, Urdu, Pashto, Farsi, Portuguese, Romanian, Russian, Serbian, Swahili, Tamil, Chechen, Tigrinya, Turkish, and Vietnamese).
-This document has been available on the Ministry of the Interior website since November 2011.
+This document has been updated in June 2013 and available on the Ministry of the Interior website (only in French at the moment)155.
 Practices vary from one Prefecture to another, and many still fail to provide the guide.
 In addition, a leaflet with information about the issue of "domiciliation" (legal address) is handed out in some orientation platforms (as in Lyon for instance).
-According to the Commission, this information brochure has not always been effectively distributed within the Prefectures.94.
+According to the national consultative committee on Human rights this information brochure has not always been effectively distributed within the Prefectures.156.
 Furthermore, the European Agency for Fundamental Rights highlighted the inadequacy of information for asylum seekers in France in 2010, at the time of its thematic report on "The duty to inform applicants about the asylum procedure: the asylum seekers' perspective".
-95